 Don’t worry!
 Color Blaze has got you covered.
 Check out our quick tips to host your very own Holi Festival!

 1. CHOOSE A DATE:

-This year, 2017, Holi falls on March 12th and 13th – a Sunday and Monday.
-You don’t need to schedule your festival on those specific dates, anytime around mid March will work.
+Holi usually falls in mid to late March.
+You don’t need to schedule your festival on the specific Holi dates, anytime around mid March will work.
 So get creative with the calendar!
 We suggest you schedule it at least 3 months in advance so you have ample time to plan and MARKET your event.